carlosm2/posts-jekyll/2023-12-11-export-apk_EN.md

 $ adb shell pm list packages
 {% endhighlight %}

-si queremos buscar por ejemplo la aplicación "ubre"
+if we want to search for example the application "uber"
 {% highlight python %}
-$ adb shell pm list packages | grep ubre
+$ adb shell pm list packages | grep uber
 {% endhighlight %}

 ## Find the application path